EOSIO/welcome/docs/96_faq/index.md

 If you are using a third party wallet with a UI, they may provide the ability to update your account public and private key pairs.

+### What is a digital wallet

+A digital wallet, also called simply "wallet", is where the keys are stored.
+A wallet can also allow you to:

+* generate new keys,
+* delete keys from wallet,
+* send, receive, and spend cryptocurrencies,

+A digital wallet can be either cold or hot.

+### What is a cold wallet

+Also called a "hardware wallet", "offline wallet" or "cold storage", is a cryptocurrency wallet stored offline.
+The cold wallet is stored on a platform that is offline, that is not connected to the internet.
+This way the wallet is protected from cyber hacks and other vulnerabilities to which a online system is exposed to.
+It is the most secure way to store cryptocurrencies.

+### What is a hot wallet

+A hot wallet is a cryptocurrency wallet stored on a platform that is online, connected to the internet, e.g. web hosted, mobile hosted, exchange hosted.
+Because of this aspect they are considered less secured than the cold wallets albeit they provide more flexibility and availability.

 ## Smart Contracts

 ### How to optimize smart contracts built to maximise throughput/performance?